-Established in 1923, Radboud is a public research university affiliated to the Roman Catholic church.
+Established in 1923, Radboud is a public research university affiliated with the Roman Catholic church.
 It is constantly ranked among the best 150 universities in the world by four major rankings, including CWUR and SARWU.
 Nearly 23,000 students are enrolled at Radboud University, which counts also nearly 3,000 staff members.
 Nine of the 46 undergraduate degrees are offered in English.
 Additionally, it offers 75 postgraduate degrees, half of which are English-taught.

 Nova University Lisbon

 Organized into five faculties, three institutes, and one school, Nova University Lisbon is one of the youngest universities in Portugal.
 In fact, it opened its doors in 1973.
 It currently counts over 20,000 students and 1,800 staff members.
 The nine academic units are semi-autonomous.
-Nova School of Business and Economics offers the Lisbon MBA, in collaboration with the Catholic University of Portugal and MIT Sloan School of Management.
+Nova School of Business & Economics offers the Lisbon MBA, in collaboration with the Catholic University of Portugal and MIT Sloan School of Management.
 Last year, NOVA SBE was among the top 30 European Business Schools in the Financial Times ranking.
 Eduniversal also places NOVA SBE among the top 100 business schools in the world.